git reset --hard HEAD~n

 Useful for when your classmates aren’t paying attention in class, decide that they know git better than the professor teaching them git, and then they do an oopsie woopsie and make nested git repositories (that aren’t submodules).
 This usually ends up with them having an undesired repository active in their current working directory, and they want it to stop.

-directory for the undesired repository
+Find the .git directory for the undesired repository

 git rev-parse --git-dir